California Sexual Assault Lawyers

 Civil Liability In California Sexual Assault Cases

-Experiencing sexual assault is a profound and profound personal trauma.
+Experiencing sexual assault is a deeply personal and traumatic event.
 While it is a crime, survivors also have the right to seek justice and healing through a separate civil lawsuit.
 This lawsuit allows survivors to pursue compensation for the harm they’ve suffered, distinct from any criminal charges.

-To succeed in a civil case related to sexual assault, survivors generally need to demonstrate the following:
+To pursue a civil case related to sexual assault, survivors generally need to demonstrate the following:

 - Duty of Care — The defendant individual or organization had a duty to act reasonably to prevent harm, which varies based on the relationship with the survivor.

-- Abuser — The abuser has a clear duty not to commit sexual assault.
+- Abuser — The abuser has a basic duty of care to refrain from causing intentional harm and violating another person’s bodily autonomy.
 This is true no matter what the relationship was between the survivor and the abuser.

 - Breach of Duty — This means showing that the sexual assault happened or that the person or organization failed to take reasonable steps to prevent it.